WordPress Video Lessons Manager Plugin + Payments (CMEDDPAY) - Use Case - Charging Users For Access in Video Lessons Portal

 Don't forget to configure the payment plugin!
 This way you can connect it to payment providers such as PayPal or credit card companies.

-To make this happens, MicroPayments has to be configured properly.
+To make this happens, the MicroPayments plugin has to be configured properly.

-Head to WP Admin → CM MicroPayments Pro → Settings → General tab and define these two important settings:
+Head to Admin Dashboard → CM MicroPayments Pro → Settings → General tab and define these two important settings:

 Now, the integration should be complete.